jfj-russell/hybrid-quantum-sqd/README.md

 #### Execution Workflow

-To activate your environment and start working within **WSL Ubuntu**:
+To activate your environment and start working within WSL Ubuntu:

 **Launch WSL and Activate Environment (from PowerShell/CMD):**
 ```powershell